-A collection of pictures mainly of work in the 'POD' studio.
-This purpose-built porta-cabin was constructed for me and Woody on the Prometheus film set at Pinewood studios (UK).
-It was here we worked alongside Ridley Scott's team making the ceramic urns seen in the Cathedral (Temple, Chamber or Pyramid) on LV223, and also stacked up in the Dereliction Room.
+Here is a collection of pictures mainly of Ampule-making in the ceramic workshop.
+This purpose-built porta-cabin was constructed for Rob Sollis on the Prometheus film set at Pinewood studios (UK).
+It was here he worked alongside Ridley Scott's team making the ceramic urns seen in the Cathedral (Temple, Chamber or Pyramid) on LV223, and also stacked up in the Dereliction Room.
 Here you can see how the large caskets placed around the monolithic ceremonial head - were formed, stage by stage.
-These short videos also show quick action views of throwing and Raku firing the pots on set.
+These short videos also show quick action views of Rob throwing and Raku firing the pots on set.

 Specially built for me and Woody, just next to the walls of the old 007 set at Pinewood UK, where the Prometheus filming took place.